shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 ## About this Guide

 This Guide is intended for the Japanese version of Boktai: The Sun is in your Hands and the Normal 2 Any% Category.
 It should work exactly the same for other languages but JP is significantly faster.
-Credits go to the entire [Taiyoh Network Community](https://discord.gg/0dUb9OmJrIrRPFGf) and many casual players that discovered strats on accident.
+Credits go to the entire [Taiyoh Network Community](https://discord.gg/0dUb9OmJrIrRPFGf) and many casual players that discovered strategies on accident.

 ### Videos

 Each section of the run has a video attached to it that shows that section being played.
 Watch those videos for chests, pathing and enemies that need to be killed as that will be omitted from the text description.
-The strats shown in the videos are ideal scenarios, don’t worry if a trap or boss fight doesn’t work out exactly as shown.
+The strategies shown in the videos are ideal scenarios, don’t worry if a trap or boss fight doesn’t work out exactly as shown.

 ### Solar Gauge